SecretFoundation/SNIPs/SNIP-52.md

 Contracts are encouraged to use [CBOR](https://cbor.io/) to encode/decode information in the notification data.

-Pseudocode for encrypting data into notifications (contract):
+Pseudocode for encrypting data into single-recipient notifications (contract):
 ```
 fun encryptNotificationData(recipientAddr, channelId, plaintext, env) {
   // ChaCha20 expects a 96-bit (12 bytes) nonce. we will combine two 12 byte buffers to create nonce